Charles Murray vs. Michael Oher

 Let me ask you a question out of pure naive ignorance: if Tarzan were lost in the wilderness as a young child and was given an IQ test as an adult with an extremely limited vocabulary, how could you hope to test his “intelligence.”
 Or more to the point, if you tested him before and after teaching him a language, I’m trying to imagine a test in which his score wouldn’t go up.

-7. Greg Forster Says:
+7. Greg Forster says:

 Well, they do have intelligence/ability tests for nonverbal children.
 But they’re not going to give you a standardized IQ score; they’re used for much broader purposes (e.g. to try to determine why the child is nonverbal).